 What is the 1 NOT SO EASY thing that eliminated my Fibromyalgia?
 Living with inflammation is not easy, every day is another day managing pain.
 Discomfort is in your every thought and even when you try to forget it there is still the ongoing pain, always the pain.
 Then there is the exhaustion.
-Every single day a struggle!
+Every single day is a struggle!

 Fibromyalgia is a disorder characterized by widespread musculoskeletal pain accompanied by fatigue, sleep, memory, and mood issues.
 Researchers believe that fibromyalgia amplifies painful sensations by affecting the way your brain processes pain signals.
 Symptoms sometimes begin after a physical trauma, surgery, infection, or significant psychological stress.
 In other cases, symptoms gradually accumulate over time with no single triggering event.

-Women are much more likely to develop fibromyalgia than are men.
+Women are much more likely to develop fibromyalgia than men.
 Many people who have fibromyalgia also have tension headaches, temporomandibular joint (TMJ) disorders, irritable bowel syndrome, anxiety, and depression.

 – Mayo Clinic